 With our guide to healthy eating in Hong Kong, you will never be short of guilt-free places to eat again

 Just five years ago, if you were looking for a cafe or restaurant dedicated to health and well-being in Hong Kong you would have been hard-pressed to find one.
 Thankfully, that’s no longer the case, with loads of restaurateurs opening up a selection of spots around town where tasty meals can be enjoyed without costing you hours at the gym or yoga studio.
-We’ve selected ten such places where you can eat all the organic, gluten-free, vegetarian fare you can fit in your mouth; go forth and be well.
+We’ve selected ten such places where you can eat all the organic, gluten-free, vegan and vegetarian fare you can fit in your mouth; go forth and be well.

 Grassroots Pantry is the perfect spot for anyone who enjoys great food, great service and great ambience.
 Using sustainable, organic ingredients, the chefs here create dishes that look and taste amazing; the epitome of healthy eating.
 Try the soft-shelled maki roll made with cauliflower rice or the beetroot gnocchi for a guaranteed flavour sensation, and the home-fermented kimchi is a must.
 We love the way that the menu is clearly labeled for those with food allergies and dietary restrictions too.

 Grassroots Pantry, 108 Hollywood Road, Sheung Wan, Hong Kong p.2873 3353, 中環荷李活道108號